 Drinking fountains, soda and snack machines and restrooms are also located throughout the terminal and a smaller version of Jedediah's with grab-and-go items is located next to baggage claim.

-Starting December 16th, Jackson Hole’s START (Southern Teton Area Rapid Transit) bus will launch an airport shuttle pilot program that will run during the 2023/24 winter season through Sunday, April 14th.
-The shuttle will make four stops in town that are all within walking distance of many hotels.
+Starting December 14th, Jackson Hole’s START (Southern Teton Area Rapid Transit) bus will begin its second winter airport shuttle until April 13th.
+The shuttle runs hourly from 5:40 a.m. to 9:40 p.m. between the airport and four in-town locations which are within walking distance of many hotels.
 The one-way fares are $10 for adults and $5 for children ages 9 to 12; free for kids ages 8 and under.
 Riders headed to Teton Village should transfer at the Miller Park shuttle stop on N Millward St, then walk across the street to the Miller Park bus stop on E Deloney Ave.

 The Airport Gets Wild!